lambduli/minilog/WRITEUP.md

 We can observe that a fact is very similar to a compound term with the only difference being the fact that a *fact* is a "sort of a declaration" and as such it is always followed by a period.

-In any case, we can take advantage of that fact when representing predicates in our implementation.
+In any case, we can take advantage of that similarity when representing predicates in our implementation.

 #### Rules